How to Fast: Fasting Foods That Won’t Break Autophagy

 How to Trigger Autophagy.

-in today’s world, food is always available, and we rarely fast for long periods.
+In today’s world, food is always available, and we rarely fast for long periods.
 This means that we miss out on the benefits of autophagy, such as:

 - Reducing inflammation and oxidative stress